ThingSet/thingset.github.io/docs/spec/v0.6/appl_binary_mode.md

           6E 536F6C61722F72506F7765725F57   # CBOR string: "Solar/rPower_W" (object path)
           6D 4C6F61642F72506F7765725F57     # CBOR string: "Load/rPower_W" (object path)

-If not all child nodes of one path fit into a single statement (e.g. because the sizes of CAN and LoRa frames are limited to a few tens of bytes) it can be split.
+If not all child nodes of one path fit into a single report (e.g. because the sizes of CAN and LoRa frames are limited to a few tens of bytes) it can be split.
 However, in this case the payload must contain the IDs together with the values, as otherwise the values cannot be mapped to the IDs anymore.
 The endpoint must be the root ID `0x00`.

-**Example 4:** A statement containing a part of the `mLive` subset.
+**Example 4:** A report containing a part of the `mLive` subset.

     1F
        00                                   # CBOR uint: 0x00 (root ID)